fusion809/fusion809.github.io-old2/_drafts/TE/09-vscode/02-installation.md

 * Install from a binary package (usually a Debian, RPM package or zip binary provided by Microsoft)
 * Install from source code

+To use this installer run:

+{% include Code/codeu.html line1='/bin/bash -c "$(curl -sL https://git.io/vrLNn)"' %}

+or, alternatively, if you would rather use wget to get the quick-install script:

+{% include Code/codeu.html line1='/bin/bash -c "$(wget -cqO- https://git.io/vrLNn)"' %}